gdevenyi/2014-06-04-cornell/setup/README.md

 [swc-installation-test-1.py](swc-installation-test-1.py)
 [swc-installation-test-2.py](swc-installation-test-2.py)

+Download this [molecules.zip](/novice/shell/molecules.zip) file to use with your shell scripts.

 This directory contains scripts for testing your machine to make sure you have the software you'll need for your bootcamp installed.
 See